darkreapyre/amazon-sagemaker-workshop/README.md

 4. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'Image-classification-transfer-learning.ipynb' from the folder on your computer where you downloaded this GitHub repository.
 Then click the blue **Upload** button that appears in the notebook next to the file name.
 5. You are now ready to begin the notebook:  click the notebook's file name to open it, then follow the directions in the notebook.

-<p><strong>NOTE:  training the model for this example typically takes about 10 minutes.</strong> However, keep in mind that this is relatively short because transfer learning is used rather than training from scratch, which could take many hours.</p>
+>__NOTE:__ Training the model for this example typically takes about 10 minutes.
+However, keep in mind that this is relatively short because transfer learning is used rather than training from scratch, which could take many hours.

 ## Cleanup Guide